nuclia/e2e/nuclia_e2e/README.md

  - running cpu-bound code on async function
  - long requests without enough yields (e.g upload operations without streaming)

+ Aside of this, as we suspect (not 100% sure) that there are asyncio related issues that causes some timeuts (httpx  ReadTimeout and ConnectTimeout mostly), we ended up using `pytest-shard` so all tests are splitted into 3 different pytest instances.

 ### Configuration
 - All needd config defined in `conftest.py` under `CLUSTERS_CONFIG`, secrets loaded from GHA injected env vars.